o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. In the **PassTree**, find *MotionVectorPass* > *MeshMotionVectorPass* and select the line with `CameraMotion`.

 1. Ensure you are viewing your tree.

+   {{< note >}}
-You probably won't see much except black on the bottom left preview, because the motion vectors are very small since the tree only moves minimally.
+   You may only see black on the bottom left preview, because the motion vectors are small, meaning the tree moves minimally.

-   However, if you move the camera around or translate the tree quickly, you may see some motion vectors pop up.
+   To better see the motion vectors, you can move the camera around or translate the tree quickly.
 You can also open `MeshMotionVectorVegetationBending.azsl` and scale `OUT.m_motion` in the pixel shader to ensure that the motion vectors' directions are working properly.
+   {{< /note >}}

 This video shows the motion vectors when `OUT.m_motion` is scaled by `10000.0`.
 {{< video src="/images/learning-guide/tutorials/rendering/vegetation-bending-tutorial/motionvectortree.mp4" autoplay="true" loop="true" muted="true" width="100%" info="Three trees in the Editor swaying with detail bending, with the motion vector visualizer on the bottom right indicating the direction of movement." >}}

+{{< tip >}}
-The pass tree visualizer tool is also helpful with debugging shaders and passes, so you can see the output of certain steps of different passes when you select them in the **PassTree**.
+The Pass Tree Visualizer tool is also helpful for debugging shaders and passes.
+It allows you to see the output of certain steps of different passes when you select them in the **PassTree**.
+{{< /tip >}}

 ## Download the AtomTutorial Gem sample
 Now that you've completed this tutorial, you can compare your results to our working version of the vegetation bending material type in the **AtomTutorials Gem** in the [o3de/sample-code-gems repository](https://github.com/o3de/sample-code-gems).
 You can either download and place the [final working vegetation bending files](https://github.com/o3de/sample-code-gems/tree/main/atom_gems/AtomTutorials/Assets/VegetationBending) in your project, or you can download the Gem and add it to the engine.